 Walking in the countryside is one of the best ways to get exercise.
 It’s great to drive out into the middle of no-where and wonder through ancient woodlands.
 This will always be important but it could become something we do once a month rather than each weekend.

 Finding your local footpaths can lead to some surprises.
 If you go looking, you can find local streams, woods and grasslands on your doorstep.
 Discovering your local patch can also increase your well-being and connection with where you live.
+And this is especially useful is you are self-isolating with a canine companion.

 And as always, it adds into reducing carbon emissions which affects the whole planet.